imrichberta/municipality_distances_slovakia/README.md

 # Distance matrix between municipalities
 Simple script to create the matrix.
-Distances are in seconds by car, using the maximal speed limit through each type of road.
+Distances are in seconds by car, using the maximal speed limit on every type of road.

 ## Constitution
 Python 3.8.2